jsdelivr/globalping/README.md

 	3. Location: New York
 	4. Limit: 1
 3. Click "Run Test"
-4. View the used probe in New York on the map below the form and review the ping result beneath the map:
+4. View the used probe in New York on the map below the form and review the ping result beneath the map.

 ### CLI tool
 If you prefer to work from your terminal, the CLI tool is the ideal choice for using Globalping.

 Follow these steps to create the test:
 1. Install the CLI using your favorite package manager as described [here](#globalping-cli)
-2. Test if everything works by running `globalping --help`
+2. Test if everything works by running `global ping --help`
 3. Write and run the test case described above:
-	1. `globalping ping google.com from New York`
+	1. `global ping ping google.com from New York`
-4. Instantly review the ping result:
+4. Instantly review the result:

 ```
-$ globalping ping google.com from New York
+$ global ping ping google.com from New York
 > NA, US, (NY), New York, ASN:63473, HostHatch, LLC
 > PING  (142.251.40.142) 56(84) bytes of data.
 64 bytes from lga25s80-in-f14.1e100.net (142.251.40.142): icmp_seq=1 ttl=57 time=1.73 ms